Equitable Grading Strategies

 What do grades really measure and how do they perpetuate systemic racism in higher education?
 How can we more accurately and more equitably indicate learning progress?

-EGS Course Tile
+Egs Course Tile

 Description